Western Australia Australian rules football team

-The Western Australia Australian rules football team is the state representative side of Western Australia in the sport of Australian rules football.
+The Western Australia Australian rules football team is the state representative side of Western Australia in the sport of Australian rules football which debuted in 1904.

-Western Australia has a proud history in interstate football, having a successful historical record and winning three Australian Championships and a State of Origin Carnival Championship, in the State of Origin era.
-While the senior team no longer plays, it continues to contest the underage men's (5 division 1 titles) and underage women's championships.
+Until 1977 it was represented by players of any origin playing in the state, despite being disadvantaged due to the high number of players who moved interstate for professional careers, it won titles in 1921 and 1961.
+After the eligibility rules were changed in 1977 to State of Origin rules, the team was the most successful of the State of Origin era (1977-1999) with four national titles.
+2026 AFL Origin broke a 28 year hiatus for the team.
+The underage sides contest the underage men's (five division 1 titles) and underage women's championships.

 Western Australia has a long and intense rivalry with Victoria.
 The 1986 game between Western Australia and Victoria is "regarded by many people as one of the greatest games – not just in State of Origin – but in the 150 years of Australian Football".

 The team has been known as the "Black Swans" after the Black swan which is the state symbol emblazoned on their guernsey; however, they are more popularly known by their rivals as the "Sandgropers" after the West Australian insect, a nickname also more generally used for West Australians.

+The side has been captained and coached by many West Australian greats.
+Brian Peake experienced the most state success as both longest serving captain and most capped player.
+John Todd was the longest serving coach, sharing the most titles with Mal Brown.